top of page

 • Do not scratch or pick at the tattoo.
 Allow all scabs to fall off naturally.
 If scabs are forcibly removed, even if you think it's about to come off, scarring will most likely occur.

-• You may resume your normal skin care products on the treated area after 7 days or until any scabs are fully healed.
+• You may resume your normal skin care products on the treated area after any scabs are fully healed.

-• No soaking, hot tubs, pools, oceans, or anywhere that you could get an infection for 7 days or until scabs are fully healed.
+• No soaking, hot tubs, pools, oceans, or anywhere that you could get an infection until the skin is fully healed.

-• Reduce weight lifting on the treated area for 5 days or until swelling has significantly lessened, otherwise you may experience lymphatic drainage interruption.
+• Reduce intense weight lifting on the treated area until swelling has significantly lessened, otherwise you may experience lymphatic drainage interruption.

-• Do not undergo any other cosmetic or medical treatments on or around the treated tattoo.
+• Do not undergo any other cosmetic or medical treatments on the treated tattoo for at least 6 weeks.

 • Be patient and give your body a chance to process and expel the ink.